cicadasworld/java-swing-demo/README.md

 # java-swing-demo
-Java GUI Swing programming series
+This is Java GUI Swing programming series